-New Accounting Pronouncements Issued-Not Yet Adopted - cont'd
+New Accounting Pronouncements Issued and Adopted - cont'd

-- GASB issued Statement No. 93, Replacement of Interbank Offered Rates, issued March 2020.
+- GASB issued Statement No. 93, Replacement of Interbank Offered Rates, issued March 2021.
 The object of Statement No. 93 is to address accounting and financial reporting issues and implications that result from the replacement of an interbank offered rates.
 The requirements of this Statement are effective for periods beginning after June 15, 2020, June 15, 2021 and December 31, 2021, depending on the paragraph, as originally established, however GASB Statement No. 95 allows governments to postpone implementation for one year.
-The Center is currently evaluating the impact that these new standards may have on its financial statements. - GASB issued Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, issued March 2020.
+The Center implemented Statement No. 93 effective for the period ending June 30, 2022, however the Center currently does not report any transactions from the replacement of interbank offered rates. - GASB issued Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, issued March 2020.
 The object of Statement No. 94 is to address issues related to public-private and public-public partnership arrangements (PPPs).
 The Statement also provides guidance for accounting and financial reporting for availability payment arrangements (APAs).
-The requirements of this Statement are effective for periods beginning after June 15, 2022.
-The Center is currently evaluating the impact that these new standards may have on its financial statements. - GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements, issued May 2020.
+The requirements of this Statement are effective for periods beginning after June 15, 2021.
+The Center does not currently engage in any transactions affected by this Statement. - GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements, issued May 2020.
 The object of Statement No. 96 is to provide guidance for accounting and financial reporting for subscription-based information technology arrangements.
-The requirements of this Statement are effective for periods beginning after June 15, 2022.
-The Center is currently evaluating the impact that these new standards may have on its financial statements. - GASB issued Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans - An Amendment of GASB Statements No. 14 and No. 84, and a Supersession of GASB Statement No. 32, issued June 2020.
+The requirements of this Statement are effective for periods beginning after June 15, 2021.
+The Center has implemented Statement No. 96 effective for the period ending June 30, 2022. - GASB issued Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans An Amendment of GASB Statements No. 14 and No. 84, and a Supersession of GASB Statement No. 32, issued June 2020.
 The object of Statement No. 97 is to provide guidance regarding the financial reporting of defined contribution pension plans, defined contribution OPEB plans, and other employee benefit plans.
 The Statement will also enhance (1) information related to Section 457 plans that meet the definition of a pension plan and the benefits provided through those plans and (2) investment information for all Section 457 plans.
 Paragraphs 4 and 5 of the above Statement were effective immediately whereas the remaining requirement of this Statement are effective for periods beginning after June 15, 2021.
+The Center does not currently engage in any transactions affected by this Statement.